Council of Castile: Charles I of Habsburg: Revolt and reform

-After Ferdinand's death in 1516, Cisneros served as regent again for a brief time more, and then Charles I was crowned king now that he was of age.
+After Ferdinand's death in 1516, Cisneros served as regent again briefly, and then Charles I was crowned king now that he was of age.
 However, the young king was at the time almost completely controlled by Flemish advisors such as William de Croÿ, sieur de Chièvres, and he did not undertake any efforts to change the Council at first.
 Additionally, Charles' new government levied high taxes and demands on Castile, with its ambitions over all Europe.
-Charles was the King, becoming Charles V Holy Roman Emperor in 1519, of one of the largest empires, the Spanish Empire, in European and world history - "The empire on which the sun never sets."
-The Bishop of Badajoz, Ruiz de la Mota, was an influential member of the Royal Council and declared to the Cortes of Corunna that Castile was to be the empire's "treasury and sword."
+Charles was the king, becoming Charles V Holy Roman Emperor in 1519, of one of the largest empires, in European and world history - "The empire on which the sun never sets."
+The Bishop of Badajoz, Pedro Ruiz de la Mota, was an influential member of the Royal Council and declared to the Cortes of Corunna that Castile was to be the empire's "treasury and sword."

 When Charles left Spain in 1520, the Revolt of the Comuneros broke out against royal government.
-Much of their complaints were against the Council—representatives of Valladolid's radical parishes were unanimous in a statement blaming the council's "bad government" for the kingdom's troubles.
+Much of their complaints were against the Council.
+Representatives of Valladolid's radical parishes were unanimous in a statement blaming the Council's "bad government" for the kingdom's troubles.
 The Royal Council would lead the royalist forces against the rebels in Charles' absence.
 Charles left as regent the Dutch Cardinal Adrian of Utrecht, by most accounts a decent ruler saddled with a difficult situation.
-Much of the Royal Council agitated for vigorous punishment against the rebels, such as its hated president, Antonio de Rojas.
+Much of the Royal Council agitated for vigorous punishment against the rebels, such as its hated president, Antonio de Rojas Manrique.
 These early reprisals would backfire, and intensified the revolt's spread.

 Eventually, the rebels were defeated, but Charles (who had also matured and distanced himself from his earlier advisers) realized that the Council direly needed reform.
-Charles embarked upon a vigorous program to change the nature of the council, dismissing the unpopular Antonio de Rojas and replacing him with Juan de Tavera, the Archbishop of Santiago.
+Charles embarked upon a vigorous program to change the nature of the council, dismissing the unpopular Antonio de Rojas and replacing him with Juan Pardo de Tavera, the Archbishop of Santiago.
 He also added three new councilors, Juan Manuel, Pedro de Medina, and Martín Vázquez, and generally sought to replace nobles with gentry and educated lawyers.
-More importantly, Charles changed the council's functions.
+More importantly, Charles changed the Council's functions.
 The Royal Council would no longer deal with the vast majority of civil law disputes and cases, allowing them to focus on administration instead.
 Judicial complaints and appeals would now be dealt with by a new and expanded judiciary, the audiencias.
 With the reputation of the Council restored, the quality of its appointees rose.

-During this period, the Royal Council became known as the Council of Castile, to reflect that the council's power extended only over Castile and not the whole empire.
-With the growth of Spain's overseas conquests, and the prodding of Charles' grand-counselor and close friend Mercurino Guttinara, the Council of Castile expanded and split.
+During this period, the Royal Council became known as the Council of Castile, to reflect that the Council's power extended only over Castile and not the whole empire.
+With the growth of Spain's overseas conquests, and the prodding of Charles' grand-counselor and close friend Mercurino di Gattinara, the Council of Castile expanded and split.